 With the passage of time, your Acer hard drive will have more files, more installed programs, more Internet browsing history, and likely more Windows registry issues.

-However, if the slowness comes to a point when your productivity is affected — for example, it keeps freezing, runs super slow to start up, you’d better watch out because your Acer might have some serious issues.
+Eventually, it will run slower than it used to.
+However, if your laptop slows down to a point that affects your work productivity — for example, it keeps freezing, runs super slow to start up, you’d better watch out because it might end up with a more serious issue.

 Pro tip: when you complete the scan, it’s recommended that you turn off real-time monitoring function as the feature usually tends to consume a decent amount of system resources.

-Then open Task Manager to pinpoint the background “culprits” — applications or processes that could be eating lots of system resources such as CPU, RAM (random access memory), etc.
+What to do?
+Use Task Manager to manage startup items.
+Task Manager is a built-in tool provided by Windows 10 that can help you pinpoint the background “culprits” — applications or processes that are consuming lots of system resources such as CPU, RAM (random access memory), etc.

-Pro tip: before you start installing any new parts, be sure to check this YouTube video or this iFixIt guide for more information.
+Pro tip: Before you start installing any new parts, be sure to check this YouTube video or this iFixIt guide for more information.